 - For accommodation in the UK, check out our guide to the best websites for booking holiday homes in the UK

-- We also have guides to many other cities in the UK, including things to do in Bristol, things to do in Edinburgh and things to do in Glasgow, to name but a few.
+- We also have guides to many other cities in the UK, including things to do in Bristol, things to do in Edinburgh, things to do in Glasgow, and a guide to spending a weekend in York to name but a few.

 - If you’re interested in a guide book for your trip to Stratford-upon-Avon, we can recommend the Rick Steves England book